liyzcj/Texygen/README.md

 - [ ] save log in experiment fold
   - [x] leakgan real mode
 - [ ] use json file save load hyperparameters
+- [ ] new metric : number of tokens

 ### For LeakGAN